pillforge/documentation/source/index.rst

 When the modules have all been tested and debugged on the debugger board, they must be attached to the 30-pin miniature connectors on the flex band.
-REMEMBER, slot A is designated for the power module, slot C is designated for the MCU, and the wireless module is docked on top of the MCU.
-The band must then be plugged into the debugger board and the application must be installed to the MCU on the flexible band.
-The following shows the proper way to attach the flexible band to the debugger board:
+REMEMBER, slot A is designated for the :ref:`Power Module <Debugger Guide>`, slot C is designated for the MCU, and the :ref:`Wireless Module <Debugger Guide>` is docked on top of the MCU.
+The band must then be plugged into the debugger board and the application must be installed to the MCU on the flexible circuit.
+The following shows the proper way to attach the flexible circuit to the debugger board:

 .. image:: Flex_to_Board.png